Please Read About Supplies

 • Golden Fluid Acrylics for underpainting and hand-painting your papers.
 I have created this set of colors specifically for florals, you may want to substitute or add other colors in 1oz containers The Old Irish Goats are gray/black/brown/white and the background can be greenery or the beach in Mulranny.
 Colors I like are Van Dyke Brown, Azo Gold, Titan Buff, Raw Sienna, Titanium White, Jenkins Green, Green Gold, Sap Green, Manganese Blue.
 Feel free to add other colors!

-• Water container, Paper Towels, Apron
+• Apron, Water container, Paper Towels, Biodegradable Water Wipes

 • Paper Plates for mixing paint, or Pad of Palette Paper